sfalmo/rasp-from-scratch/README.md

 ## Build

-The process of building the final image is somewhat complicated as we do not want to bloat the image size.
+The building process is somewhat complicated as we do not want to bloat the image size of the final image that will be ready for production.
-Therefore, the build happens in 3 stages.
+Therefore, the build happens in 3 separate stages that result in intermediate images.
 Adapt the image tags in the Dockerfiles to your needs.

 ### Build base image